AdobeDocs/workfront.en/help/classic/workfront-basics/using-notifications/view-and-manage-in-app-notifications.md

  </tbody>
 </table>

-&#42;To find out what plan or license type you have, contact your Workfront administrator.file:///C:/Users/caotto/Flare/WFDocumentation/Content/Resources/Images/icons
+&#42;To find out what plan or license type you have, contact your Workfront administrator.

 ## View notifications